-The NEC Group has assessed the impact of significant uncertainty introduced by the COVID-19 pandemic on its accounting estimates and judgments based upon the information currently available.
-The area for which the estimate of potential effects of the COVID-19 and various governments' counter-measures on future macroeconomic conditions was of particular importance as of March 31, 2021, is the recoverability of deferred tax assets.
-While the NEC Group's operating results may be temporarily adversely impacted, management has determined that the impact of the COVID-19 pandemic on the NEC Group's long-term operating results would not be significant, considering the business environment in the ICT industry in which the NEC Group operates, where the management of the NEC Group expects a strong demand for investments in IT infrastructures, such as DX (Digital Transformation) in response to coming changes in society after the COVID-19 crisis.
-While there was not a material impact to the consolidated financial statements as of and for the fiscal year ended March 31, 2021, as events continue to evolve and additional information becomes available, actual results and outcomes in future reporting periods may differ materially from the managements of the NEC Group's estimates.
+The NEC Group has assessed the impact of significant uncertainty on its accounting estimates and judgments based upon the information currently available.
+The area which the accounting estimates and judgments was of particular importance as of March 31, 2022, is the recoverability of deferred tax assets.
+The underlying future earnings projections were based on management's estimates that are highly uncertain due to significant management judgments on certain assumptions related to external factors, such as its future profitability considering demand forecasts for the domestic markets that reflected, among others, growing investments in IT infrastructures including those for DX (digital transformation) and the impact of shortages in the supply of components.
+There is no material impact to the consolidated financial statements as of fiscal year ended March 31, 2022, however, actual results and outcomes in future reporting periods may differ materially from the estimates of the NEC Group's managements as the additional information becomes available.